cfpb/retirement/README.md

 ![](spanish_screenshot.png)

-Puede ver este sitio en español mediante la adición de `es/` al final de la url.
+Tú puedes ver este sitio en español por poner `/es` al parte final del url.
 (You can view this site in Spanish by adding `es/` to the end of the url.)